Anonymous and Disguised Writings; Signature and Forgery Detection

 BNS 2023 forgery provisions and Indian case-law

-The statutory frame for the forgery half of this topic is the Bharatiya Nyaya Sanhita 2023, which replaces the Indian Penal Code 1860.
-The key sections to memorise:
+The statutory frame for the forgery half of this topic is the Bharatiya Nyaya Sanhita 2023 which replaces the Indian Penal Code 1860.
+The key sections are:

 - BNS 2023 Section 336 carries the generic forgery offence (IPC Section 463 equivalent), defining forgery as making a false document or false electronic record with intent to cause damage or injury, to support a claim, to cause property to be parted with, to enter into express or implied contract, or with intent to commit fraud.